Pump Court

 Sanctions

-Alex’s recent cases include advising and representing the NCA in proceedings which led to the first ever order under the Proceeds of Crime Act 2002 for the forfeiture of funds relating to sanctions circumvention.
+Whilst seconded to the National Crime Agency he advised on and provided representation in proceedings involving domestic and international sanctions regimes, including acting in the first ever order under the Proceeds of Crime Act 2002 for the forfeiture of funds relating to sanctions circumvention.

 Practice Areas